How Experiential Technologies Enhance the Arts, Perception, and Culture

 The program creates new tones using acoustic qualities of the inputted sounds resulting in sounds that are a fusion of multiples.
 For example, piano timbre melded with bongo and harp.

-And, as Sukis highlighted in her speech, what this comes back to is in many senses perception and who we are or who we believe we are, what we value, and how we spend each day awake.
+As Jennifer Sukis highlighted in her speech at Moogfest, what this comes back to is in many senses perception and who we are or who we believe we are, what we value, and how we spend each day awake.

 Human understandings of the universe across time are shaped by revolutions in science (like the telescope), in art, in religion, in technology, and in experience as a whole.